In Search of Gus

 How can she know this?
 I wondered.

 A wave of possibilities swirled around us containing a scenario that held Gus safe and back home.
-The dowser was a lifeline to this outcome—it felt like help was arriving in ways we might not completely understand.
+The dowser was a lifeline to this outcome—it felt like help was arriving in ways we might not understand.

 “I’m really sick,” the dowser said.
 “I may have pneumonia so let me get some sleep and I’ll call you back in a couple hours and then we can talk more about your brother’s dog.”